“I did not grow up thinking I would be a lawyer.”

 “I got a pretty close up view around Tamil people’s rights during that period.
 All the way up to ‘83, when I was in Sri Lanka, I would spend my school holidays in Tellipalai helping out in the political process with my grandfather.
 Summers in Sri Lanka ended when I was articling but the experience stayed with me.
 Like a lot of people, we had to get out, and every one of us had family that was badly affected.
 You read about it when you were here and you were helpless.”

-By the time she was nearing completion of her degree, her experiences had inspired Malliha to look to law.
+By the time she was nearing completion of her degree at McGill University, her experiences had inspired Malliha to look to law.
 Seeing her grandfather meet with clients late into the night as she grew up, she had this impression that “law was a profession which could take up all your time as you worked on complex cases, but that it was kind of fun because of that.”

 After being called to the Bar in 1983, and faced with tough job prospects in the face of a big recession, Malliha landed a role at a small firm where she developed a great practice in litigation.
 Shifting gears in 1987, she joined the government as Counsel for the Ministry of Government Services.